 speaker

 David Acheson

-Hey, Tassin.
+Hey, Daseen.
 Thanks for the question this morning.
-So one of the things that we do is we purchase a site of care data set that covers about 50% of the market that's very accurate.
-And we feel our data sets are as accurate as you can get in space.
-We know our competitor talked about claims database type of data, which we know is not as accurate and only covers a small portion of the market.
-At a high level, what we're focused on is growing the CIFOBRE leadership position, which we're clear in doing.
-And you can see that in the new patient starch growth.
-And we're trying to go to the market as quickly as we possibly can around that.
-So we've launched several near term initiatives and long term initiatives to manage through that, which we can certainly talk about.
+So one of the things that we do is we purchase a site of care data set that covers about 50% of the market that's very accurate. and we feel our data sets are as accurate as you can get in space.
+We know our competitor talked about claims data-based type of data, which we know is not as accurate and only covers a small portion of the market.
+At a high level, what we're focused on is growing the SIFO-3 leadership position, which we're clear in doing, and you can see that in the new patient starts growth, and we're trying to go to the market as quickly as we possibly can around that.
+So we've launched several near-term initiatives and long-term initiatives to manage through that, which we can certainly talk about.
 I'll hand it over to Tim on the guidance part.

+speaker